abogoyavlensky/automigrate/README.md

 ```

 #### Without uberjar
-If you do not build a jar-file and use clojure cli tool to run the app then you can use the same alias
+If you do not build a jar-file and use clojure cli tool or lein to run the app then you can use the same alias
 as it is described in the installation section of this doc.

 ```shell